lunorai/signal-boost-starter-kit/README.md

 python pre-check-submission.py
 ```

-- By default, it checks `news.csv` in the same folder.
+- By default, it checks `signals.csv` in the same folder.
 - Fix any errors shown before submitting.

 ### 🔧 How to Run CoinGecko ID Validator